Mir Shawkat Ali: Military career

-In Pakistan army
+In Pakistan Army

-He was commissioned in the 1st East Bengal Regiment (Senior Tigers) but served in a number of units including the military intelligence department.
-He first experience of battle came from the 1965 Indo-Pak War in Rangpur border.
+In 1956, Shawkat enlisted to Pakistan Military Academy in Kakol and was commissioned in the 2nd East Bengal Regiment on 27 April 1958.
+But served in a number of units including the military intelligence department.
+His first experience of battle came from the 1965 Indo-Pak War in Rangpur border.
 He joined the Eighth East Bengal Regiment in 1971 at Sholasahar, Chittagong.

-Bangladesh liberation war
+Bangladesh Liberation War

-After Operation searchlight on 25 March 1971, he revolted with his unit the Eighth East Bengal Regiment.
-He joined the Bangladesh Liberation war.
-On 30 March 1971 he was given command of the entire Regiment.
+After Operation Searchlight on 25 March 1971, he revolted with his unit, the Eighth East Bengal Regiment.
+He joined the Bangladesh Liberation War.
+On 30 March 1971, he was given command of the Entire Regiment.

 He commanded the Battle of Kalurghat in April 1971.
-After Kalurghat fell he retreated to Bandarban with his unit.
+After Kalurghat fell, he retreated to Bandarban with his unit.
 He crossed the border into India.
-After the formation of Mujibnagar government he was appointed sector-5 commander.
+After the formation of Mujibnagar Government, he was appointed Sector-5 commander.
 He commanded 12 thousand men in his sector.
-In August 1971 he was promoted to Lieutenant colonel.
+In August 1971, he was promoted to Lieutenant Colonel.

-For his gallantry he was awarded Bir Uttom, the second highest award in Bangladesh for his role in the war.
+For his gallantry, he was awarded Bir Uttom, the second highest award in Bangladesh for his role in the war.

-In Bangladesh army
+In Bangladesh Army

-He formed the Infantry Brigade in Chittagong from 1972 to 1974.
-In 1975 he was made the Chief of General Staff of Bangladesh army.
-He was chairman of Old Dhaka Development Committee and Bangladesh Football Federation, Chief Martial Law Administrator of Dhaka.

-From 1980 to 1981 he was the Principal Staff Officer of the Bangladesh Army.
+In 1972, Shawkat was promoted to colonel and inaugurated the 65th Independent Infantry Brigade at Kaptai.
+He was soon promoted to brigadier general on January 1974 and was appointed as Chief of General Staff of the Army.
+He was also chairman of Old Dhaka Development Committee and Chief Martial Law Administrator of Dhaka.
+In April 1974, when President Anwar Sadat of Egypt gifted 30 T-54 tanks to Bangladesh, he led a military delegation to collect them.
+On November 1975, Shawkat was ameliorated as major general and formed the 9th Infantry Division in Sher-e-Bangla Nagar which he served simultaneously along with his administrative duties.
+On 1976, Shawkat was furthermore designated as president of Bangladesh Football Federation which he served till 1978.

-He retired in the rank of Lieutenant-General.
+During the 1976 Bogra Mutiny, he pinned down the 9th Infantry Division with 46th Independent Infantry Brigade.
+After the 1977 Bangladesh air force mutiny, he was posted to 55th Infantry Divison while his colleague and rival major general Muhammed Abul Manzur succeeded him as the chief of general staff.
+However after the assassination of President Ziaur Rahman, Manzur contacted him and gave him orders from a "revolutionary council".
+Ali refused to follow them and remained loyal to the civilian government.
+President Abdus Sattar appointed Shawkat as principal staff officer of supreme command headquarters which he served till December 1981.
+Shawkat was promoted to brevet lieutenant general and went to leave per retirement same year.

 Political career

-After retirement he served as ambassador to Egypt, Austria, United Kingdom, Sudan, Germany, and Portugal.
+After retirement, he served as the ambassador to Egypt, Austria, United Kingdom, Sudan, Germany, and Portugal.
 He resigned his diplomatic post in protest against the dictatorship of Hussain Muhammad Ershad.